Best 8 Places To Visit In Cebu In 2019 [Update]

 With such a rich history, there are a number of Spanish-Filipino heritage buildings and monuments around town.
 This gives you an insight into the role the Spanish played in the development of the City.
 This has helped to fuel tourism for those with a thirst for history.

 Cebu City is right in the middle of the Philippines, a very convenient location for a number of reasons.
 This makes it easily accessible from just about anywhere in the Philippines.
 There are approximately 150 nearby islands and islets, so there are plenty of places you can visit a short distance from the city.
 Cebu City has a plethora of hotels and accommodation to suit all budgets and desires.
-So if Boracay does get closed down for tourism on April 26, Cebu is a great alternative.

 2).
 Mactan Island